wiiznokes/fan-control/CONTRIBUTING.md

 Support for [pontoon](https://github.com/mozilla/pontoon) (a tool for making translation) will be added at some point.

 You can also translate the [metainfo](./resource/linux/metainfo.xml) file and the [desktop entry](./resource/linux/desktop_entry.desktop).

+<strong> Please don't translate the README, this will not be merged. </strong>